tobyweston/essential_acceptance_testing/manuscript/preface.md

 ## Lean Publishing

-> Publish early.
+> "Publish early.
 Publish Often.
-Listen to your readers.
+Listen to your readers."

 The first publication of  ESSENTIAL Acceptance Testing is aimed at teams new to acceptance testing and talks about incorporating acceptance testing into your projects.
 It's a subset of the full book.
 It describes a typical agile process and encourages specification by example to give you the confidence that what you're building is actually what the customer wants.